Yoloez/Yoloez/README.md

 <!-- - 🔭 I’m currently working on ... -->

-🌱 I’m currently learning JavaScript, Java, PHP, and Kotlin
-👯 I’m looking to collaborate on beginner-friendly web development projects
+🌱 I’m currently learning JavaScript, Laravel, Kotlin, and React Native 👯 I’m looking to collaborate on beginner-friendly web development projects
 🤔 I’m looking for help with building responsive websites and understanding backend integration
 💬 Ask me about HTML, CSS, or anything related to UI/UX design